miraland-labs/ore-private-pool-srv/README.md

-# Yolo and Solo Your Private Pool Server for ORE Mining
+# Yolo and Solo Your Private Pool for ORE Mining

+**This is pool server.
 Forked from [ore-hq-server](https://github.com/Kriptikz/ore-hq-server.git).
-Tailored by Miraland Labs.
+Tailored by Miraland Labs.**

 A lightweight release of Ore mining private pool server.
 Derived from and credited to ore-hq-server.